Francesco Savino

-Biography
+Early life and career

 Francesco Savino was born on 13 November 1954 in Bitonto near Bari.
 He completed high school there in 1973 and then entered the Pontifical Regional Seminary of Puglia in Molfetta.
 On 24 August 1978, he was ordained a priest for the Diocese of Ruvo e Bitonto (Note: With the reorganization of ecclesiastical jurisdictions, he served the Diocese of Ruvo e Bitonto from 1978 to 1983, the Diocese of Bitonto from 1983 to 1986, and the Archdiocese of Bari-Bitonto from 1986 to 2015.) by Bishop Aurelio Marena.
 While fulfilling assignments as a priest he continued his studies, completing a bachelor's degree in theology in 1992 and earning his licentiate in theology in 2000.
 In March 2000, he obtained his licentiate in anthropology.

-He taught religion in several schools and at the minor seminary.
+Savino taught religion in several schools and at the minor seminary.
 He focused particularly on youth programs and was given responsibility for diocesan youth programs.
 He was parish vicar of San Silvestro-Crocifisso from 1978 to 1985.
 On 20 January 1985, he was appointed parish priest of Cristo Re Universale parish in Bitonto, where he served until 1989.
 He developed numerous outreach programs and was soon made head of Bitonto's Caritas program.
 For his Diocese, he served as a member of the college of consultants and the priests council.
 He was also a member of the Commission on Palliative Care of the local government's Ministry of Health.

-On 2 October 1989, he was appointed rector of the parish-sanctuary Santi Medici Cosma e Damiano, centered on the Basilica of the Holy Doctors Cosmas and Damian, an important center for religious tourism which houses the relics of its namesake patrons.
+On 2 October 1989, Savino was appointed rector of the parish-sanctuary Santi Medici Cosma e Damiano, centered on the Basilica of the Holy Doctors Cosmas and Damian, an important center for religious tourism which houses the relics of its namesake patrons.
 (Note: The basilica was constructed in the 1970s to house the relics as an alternative to the church of Saint George in the city's historic center.)
 He created liturgical events for the patronal feasts and developed a program of catechesis with special attention on children at risk.
 He opened a listening center, a homeless shelter, and a soup kitchen.
 In November 1993, he established a non-profit organization to manage these initiatives, the Opera Santi Medici Cosma e Damiano – Bitonto – Onlus, (Note: "Onlus" is an acronym for Organizzazione non lucrativa di utilità sociale or 'socially beneficial non-profit organization'.) which in turn created a hospice and palliative care center.
 Other initiatives attacked loan sharks and organized an anti-drug family association.

-He served as director of the quarterly magazine Eco dei Santi Medici (Note: This magazine was published from 2008 to 2017, and its archives are available online.) and also directed the series Scrigni/contenuti preziose su foglie leggeri.
+He served as director of the quarterly magazine Eco dei Santi Medici, (Note: This magazine was published from 2008 to 2017, and its archives are available online.) and also directed the series Scrigni/contenuti preziose su foglie leggeri.